Death and Redemption: The Gulag and the Shaping of Soviet Society

 Christian F. Ostermann, Director, European Studies

-Steven Barnes // Title VIII-Supported Research Scholar, Kennan InstituteAssistant Professor, Department of History, George Mason University
+Steven Barnes // Former Title VIII-Supported Research Scholar, Kennan InstituteAssociate Professor, History and Art History, George Mason University

 Associate Professor, Center for Holocaust and Genocide Studies, Royal Netherlands Academy of Arts and Sciences, and Maurice C. Shapiro Senior Scholar-in-Residence, United States Holocaust Memorial Museum